-We opened in 1990.
-I was in grad school with a young family living on beans and rice.
+In 1990 I was in grad school with a young family living on beans and rice.
 We had two small children, then three-four-five.
 I was hoping to write the Great American Novel but words are cheap, and even harder to eat.
-With a background in advertising and photography, and bills to pay, we launched Lorei Portraits.
+With bills to pay, and some background in my father's school pictures biz we started.

 I remember taking a portrait of our children down at the beach.
 None of the kids were smiling.
 I stared at the proofs (this was back in the film days) and rejected them all.
 In frustration, I told the kids that we would have to reshoot.
 My wife urged me to calm down and review one particular proof, to see it for what it was.
 How had I missed it?
 The image had a timelessness, a serenity, a subtle joy.
 It was beautiful, like a painting.
 We had a large portrait made and hung it on our dining room wall.
 It has never come down.
 That's when I knew I had found my calling.

-Since then we have served hundreds and hundreds of families and individuals, each one unique and beautiful.
+Since then we have served thousands of great families and individuals, each unique and beautiful.